 Small Grants Program

-Grants of up to $15,000 are offered to small nonprofit organizations for work that either addresses COVID-19 impacts or advances racial equity.
+Grants of up to $15,000 are offered to small nonprofit organizations for work in Greater New Haven.

 - Applicants must meet The Foundation's minimum eligibility requirements.

 - Applicants must be tax-exempt under Section 501(c)(3) or any applicable statute of the Internal Revenue code or have a fiscal agent with the appropriate tax status.

 - Applicants must be serving people within the Community Foundation's twenty-town region.

 - Applicants must have an operating budget of $2M or less.

 - Applicants who received a grant from The Community Foundation for Greater New Haven in the previous three years must be up to date with all reporting requirements.

 - Small grants can be received only once in a period of two calendar years.

 - Project Support - A grant for a new or existing specific project.